dickhardt/node-a2p3/README.md

 NPM module and example apps for [A2P3](http://a2p3.ca)
-##Installation and Setup

-####Quick Install
+##Quick Install

 1. [Register](http://setup.a2p3.net) as a user

 2. Create a CLI Agent at [Setup](http://setup.a2p3.net) and save the `device` value

-3. `npm install a2p3` and provide the `device` value when prompted and optionally the `appID` and `name` for the app
+3. `npm install a2p3`

+4. Edit the config.json file and edit the `device`, `appID` and `name` for as appropriate
-####Details
+5. `npm run-script register`

+##Installation Details

-The first time install is run, it will create a `config.json` file and set the `device`, `appID` and `name` values.
-Install will then run `app-registration.js` with `config.json` and register the app with `appID` and `name` at the Registrar, and then at the Email, SI, Health and People Resource Servers and save all the keys and key IDs into `vault.json`.
+When installed, a default `config.json` file is created if one does not already exist.
+The `register.js` script will use the values in `config.json` to register the app with `appID` and `name` at the Registrar, and registers the app at `resources` (defaults to all resource servers - Email, SI, Health and People) and saves all the keys and key IDs into `vault.json`.
 See the **vault.json** section for more details.
 You should keep the contents of your `vault.json` file secret!

 #### config.json

-The config.json file is used by `app-registration.js` to generate the `vault.json` file, and is used by `server.js` to configure how the server runs.
-Looked at the `server.js` source to see other defaults that can be changed for more complex development environments.
+The config.json file is used by `register.js` to generate the `vault.json` file, and is passed to modules to configure how calls are made.
+Looked at the `server.js` source in [sample-node-a2p3](https://github.com/dickhardt/sample-node-a2p3) to see other defaults that can be changed for more complex development environments.

 ```
 { "appID": 	"example.com" 			// App hostname